Middle School (High School) Manufacturing Experience (MSME)

 |4) Recognition Dinner

-You will provide local middle school teachers the opportunity to learn what you do, on-site, in your own facility by providing a two week internship (64 hours).
-This provides you an excellent opportunity to help impact classroom instruction for the middle schools by allowing teachers to be a part of your work environment which will help them develop engaging curriculum, bring learning to life, and encourage students to consider a career in manufacturing.
+You will provide local middle school and high school teachers the opportunity to learn what you do, on-site, in your own facility by providing a two week internship (64 hours).
+This provides you an excellent opportunity to help impact classroom instruction for the middle schools and high schools by allowing teachers to be a part of your work environment which will help them develop engaging curriculum, bring learning to life, and encourage students to consider a career in manufacturing.
 (Business Brochure.pdf)

 To experience the world of modern manufacturing.
 You will go on-site to learn what the business does and how they do it.
 The goal is for you to share your personal observations with your students, develop a new and engaging modern manufacturing curriculum unit and encourage students to consider careers in manufacturing.
 (Educator's Brochure.pdf)

-The Application Deadline for teachers is May 1, 2014.
+The Application Deadline for teachers is June 5, 2014.
+Please apply now!

 Cost to the Teacher